Nilegfx/code-standard/js/README.md

 3. Prototypal

-    Instead of constructors, we can create an object, then link the prototype chain with another object.
+    Instead of the prototype chain between constructors, we build upon an existing object, then customize it.

     ```javascript
     var myMammal = {